maijsp/penquiz/README.md

 # ITCS424 Wireless and Mobile Computing
 This project is about learning material, in this project, Quiz Application.
-Will help learners to clarify their knowledge by simply go through the quiz together with us!
+Will help learners to clarify their knowledge about computer networks by simply go through the quiz together with us!
 |Name   | Surname  | Student ID  | Section  |
 |---|---|---|---|
 |Saranphon |Phaithoon| 6088114 | 1 |